-In 2018 we will be running a series of webinars based on emerging research and current issues facing volunteering both in New Zealand and internationally.
+In 2019 we will continue to run our popular webinar series based on emerging research, resources and current issues facing volunteering both in New Zealand and internationally.

 The world of volunteering is constantly evolving and as a leader of volunteering in New Zealand VNZ is taking up the challenge to facilitate and distribute new research, ideas and more on the world of volunteering.